India - Japan Relations

 India’s primary exports to Japan have been petroleum products, chemicals, elements, compounds, non-metallic mineral ware, fish & fish preparations, metalliferous ores & scrap, clothing & accessories, iron & steel products, textile yarn, fabrics and machinery etc. India’s primary imports from Japan are machinery, transport equipment, iron and steel, electronic goods, organic chemicals, machine tools, etc.

-Japan is the fourth largest foreign investor in India.
-The amount of Japan's cumulative investment in India since April 2000 to September 2016 is US$ 23.76 billion, which is nearly 8 per cent of India's overall FDI during this period.
+Japan is also a major investor in India.
+Japan's cumulative investment in India since April 2000 to December 2015 has been nearly US$ 19.434 billion.
 Japanese FDI into India has mainly been in automobile, electrical equipment, telecommunications, chemical and pharmaceutical sectors.

 Science & Technology and Cultural Cooperation

 A cultural agreement was signed between India and Japan on 29 October 1956, which came into effect on 24 May 1957.
 In 1951, India established a scholarship system for young Japanese scholars to study in India.
 Prime Minister Rajiv Gandhi attended the April 1988 opening ceremony of the Festival of India.
 The Vivekananda Cultural Centre in Tokyo opened in September 2009.
 The Centre offers classes on Yoga, Tabla, Bharatanatyam, Odissi, Sambalpuri, Bollywood dances and Hindi and Bengali languages.
-The ICCR has set up two Chairs on India studies at Ryukoku University, Kyoto and in Reitaku University, Chiba.
-A year-long Festival of India in Japan 2014-15 was held from October 2014 to September 2015.
-The Embassy and the Consulate General in association with a number of partners organised various events marking the celebrations of 2nd International Day of Yoga on 19 June 2016.
-In pursuance of the MoU signed in 2015 between Yoga Organisation of Japan and the Quality Council of India for the promotion of Scheme for Voluntary Certification of Yoga, the first QCI examination outside India, was held in Japan at the Vivekananda Cultural Centre on 23 April, 2016.
+A year-long Festival of India in Japan 2014-15 was held from October 2014 to September 2015, comprising dance festival, an exhibition of Buddhist Sculpture, Buddhist Chanting for peace in Fukushima and Hiroshima, Food Festival, Literary Festival, Artist in Residence, etc. The first International Day of Yoga was also organized on 21 June 2015 by the Embassy at the Taimei Elementary School in Tokyo, in which more than 750 people had participated.
+Overall around 275 yoga events June took place in Japan with participation of more than 12,000 people to commemorate the first International Day of Yoga.

 The arrival of Indians in Japan for business and commercial interests began in the 1870s at the two major open ports of Yokohama and Kobe.
 More Indians entered Japan during World War I when Japanese products were sought to fill gaps in demand that war-torn Europe could not meet.
 Following the great Kanto Earthquake in 1923, most of the Indians in Yokohama relocated to the Kansai region (Osaka-Kobe) and the city hosted the largest migrant Indian population in Japan.
 Yokohama authorities offered special incentives to the Indian community after World War II to revive their old base in Kanto.
 The old Indian community in Japan focused on trading in textiles, commodities and electronics.
 With close linkages to India as well as connections in Hong Kong and Shanghai, they became major players in trading activities across Asia.
 A newer segment of the community is engaged in gems and jewelry.

-In recent years, there has been a change in the composition of the Indian community with the arrival of a large number of professionals, including IT professionals and engineers working for Indian and Japanese firms as well as professionals in management, finance, education, and S&T research.
+In recent years, there has been a change in the profile of the Indian community with the arrival of a large number of professionals, including IT professionals and engineers working for Indian and Japanese firms as well as professionals in management, finance, education, and S&T research.
 The Nishikasai area in Tokyo is emerging as a “mini-India”.
 Their growing numbers had prompted the opening of three Indian schools in Tokyo and Yokohama.
 The community is actively engaged in events organized by the Embassy.
 The Indian community lives harmoniously with the neighbours and has developed relations with local governments to become valuable members of the Japanese community.
-Approximately 27,000 Indians live in Japan.

 Facebook link https://www.facebook.com/IndiaInJapan